-A: No. The Juvenile Detention Center provides 3 meals plus a snack daily.
+A: No. The Juvenile Detention Center provides 3 meals approved by the National School Lunch Program plus a snack daily.

 Q: How do I put money on my child’s “books” for commissary?

 A: We do not have a commissary.
 See our parent information page for a list of items that the detention center provides and what parents are required to provide.

 Q: Can my child that is detained have visits from his/her other family members?

 A: Visitation is approved for parents, grandparents and legal guardians only.